mattpannella/pupdate/README.md

 6. Runs the instance JSON generator for each core you have selected (currently, only PC Engine CD) *
 7. Rename every Jotego core you have selected *

+### Update Selected
+Presents you with a list of your installed cores and lets you choose which ones you want to update.

+### Install Selected
+Presents you with a list of cores you don't have installed and lets you choose which ones you want to install and then immediately installs them with having to run Update All.

 ### Update Firmware
-Self explanatory.
+Self-explanatory.
 Just checks for firmware updates and exits.

 ### Select Cores